 Savings – €9.10

-Shooting you 60m above Salzburg in just 30s, the Monchsberg Lift allows a view of the city from a ratehr unique angle.
+Shooting you 60m above Salzburg in just 30s, the Monchsberg Lift allows a view of the city from a rather unique angle.
 Dug impressively into the mountainside, the lift will take you to a plateau above the city.
 Here you can drink in the panoramic view, grab a bite to eat and explore the Museum of Modern Art.

 Savings – € 15

-What better way to explore this beautiful city that by riding the incredibly blue waters of River Salzach.
+What better way to explore this beautiful city by riding the incredibly blue waters of River Salzach.
 This river runs through the city centre of Salzburg.
 It played a huge part in shipping the salt mined from the nearby mountains.
 Beginning at the Kitzbuhel Alps, the blue colour is believed to stem from the cold temperature of the water preventing bacteria from growing.
 Very pretty, just don’t fall in!

 The cruise itself was quite a weird and wonderful experience.
-The boat took us down the canal for approximately half an hour and with a loud speaker discussing the scenery as it passes.
-Unfortunately for us the loud speaker was broken, however the driver did a great job at filling in instead.
+The boat took us down the canal for approximately half an hour and with a loudspeaker discussing the scenery as it passes.
+Unfortunately for us, the loudspeaker was broken, however, the driver did a great job at filling in instead.
 As you reach the end of the outwards leg, there is a cracking view of the Alps.
 However, on the day we did the cruise a thunderstorm loomed on the horizon, blocking any view of the towering peaks.

 On the return leg, the driver informed us that they normally play Waltz music and everyone sings.
 We thought he was kidding, but before we knew it everyone was humming the tune and spinning in circles!
 Bizarre, but funny all the same.

 Stiegl Braewelt – An Interactive World of Beer